coredao-org/CoreDAO-Docs/docs/FAQs/validator-faqs.md

 ### 7. What are the risks/penalties involved in being a validator?

-Here's a condensed overview of the potential risks and penalties for validators in the Core Chain ecosystem:
+Here's a condensed overview of the potential risks and penalties for validators in the Core ecosystem:

 1. **Slashing Risks:** Validators face slashing for actions like double signing or failing to perform their duties, resulting in a loss of a portion of their staked CORE tokens.
 2. **Stake Lock-up and Liquidity Risk:** Validators must lock up CORE tokens as collateral, which cannot be accessed during lock-up periods, posing a liquidity risk during market volatility.